Best DIY Home Security Systems of 2023

 Final word

-To find out how DIY home alarm systems stand up to professional systems, see our review of the best home security systems.
+To find out how DIY home alarm systems stand up to professional systems, see our review of the best overall home security systems.

 Best DIY home security systems FAQ

-Ring Alarm is our pick if you want to monitor a system yourself without recurring costs.
+Arlo is our pick if you want to monitor a system yourself without recurring costs.
+This option has no monthly fees for professional monitoring, but you'll have to watch your alarms and call emergency responders if needed.

 Here are the best systems on our list for self-monitoring without fees: